 TourWrist.com will soon redirect to theSphere.com.
 Click here to learn more.

-added to HOLDEN VILLAGE/LUCERNE: Ar about 4 years ago
+added to HOLDEN VILLAGE/LUCERNE: Ar over 4 years ago

 Before these spherical panoramic photos were taken (November 2013), Holden Village was nearly surrounded with old environmental scars left from mining, which are now being addressed in a big way.